 Hakka Ame: Classic Japanese Peppermint Candy

-Japan has quite a few unique candies that can’t be tasted in other parts of the world.
+Japan has some unique candies not seen in other parts of the world.

 Among those treats, I think, nowadays, hard candies with the flavor of Umeboshi plums and the flavor of Matcha green tea are especially popular overseas.

-Other than these 2 flavors, there are a number of unique Japanese candies that you might not know yet.
+Besides these two flavors, there are several one-of-a-kind Japanese candies that you might not know yet.

-Additionally, if I give one more representative example of such Japanese hard candy, Hakka Ame is the one that shouldn’t be forgotten.
+And if I give you one more representative of such Japanese hard candy, Hakka Ame (ハッカ飴) is the one.

 Hakka Ame (ハッカ飴)